 It had not occured to me to simply emulate the game.
 But finally playing it years later, for all its merits, confirmed that yes it was ultimately like the other games of the era, that however anomalous its story and themes were for the time, you could still place it in a genealogy with other roleplaying games of the time, that it still had randomised turnbased combat and characters who could only say so much, and the same inherent boundaries as anything else that had to be fitted to a four megabyte cartridge.

 Videogames depend on their players to hold two conflicting notions in mind.
 On the one hand, they need to articulate rules of play in such a way that their players can learn them and so access the game world.
-On the other hamd, they also need to suggest that their game worlds in some way exceed the boundaries of these rules of play, that like the realworld they are more expansive and unpredictable than they really are.
+On the other hand, they also need to suggest that their game worlds in some way exceed the boundaries of these rules of play, that like the realworld they are more expansive and unpredictable than they really are.
 At the point that their players have fully grasped the system, learned everything there is to learn, this is the point they realise that it is ultimately a machine, cascading chains of code, a poor diorama.

 Sometimes it’s more fun to imagine games without ever actually playing them.